GyanXspy/Internship-At-Elevate-Labs/README.md

     Replaced rs.beforeFirst() with a boolean found flag to avoid cursor issues.

     Handled SQL exceptions, duplicate entries, and invalid inputs gracefully.

+# Day8
+QuizApp - Java Console Quiz Application
+    This is a simple Java console-based quiz application.
+It presents a set of multiple-choice questions to the user, accepts their input, and calculates the final score.

+    Features:
+        Displays questions with 4 answer options.

+        Accepts user input and checks answers.

+        Calculates and displays the final score.

+    Built using Java Collections, OOP concepts and Scanner for input.